samantha-bothwell/DATAS_Gateway/README.md

  * An introduction to Random Forest, showing examples of its use for regression and classification.
 You can follow through the notebook with nbviewer, https://nbviewer.jupyter.org/github/sjbothwell/DATAS_Gateway/tree/master/Random_Forest/
  * A walkthrough on how to calculate the confidence interval for false positives, or type 1 errors.
  * A general description of the poisson distribution, including proofs of poisson theory.
+ * A general description of the gamma distribution, including proofs of gamma theory.